 The visor is tacked open and is rarely seen in in the "down" position.
 Many soldiers pinned or sewed insignia to it.
 Most often encountered are the metal visor cap badges- the Heer eagle of the SS skull.
 Occasionally, trapezoids or other woven patches were sewn on.

-Our caps are made with our 100% wool fieldgray cloth from Germany, cotton twill lining, and real rabbit fur from Spain or the Czech Republic.
+Our caps are made with our 100% wool fieldgray cloth from Germany, 100% cotton lining, and real rabbit fur from Hungary.
 The European rabbits have thicker, longer fur than those from the US.
 Additionally, the ties and button are original WWII pieces.
-(We are not using rayon for lining as it gives us too many fits when used in caps.
-Only cotton.)

 Price: Fur & wool from Europe isn't cheap, and these are the most time consuming cap we have ever made.
 If the cost makes you angry, no problem- there are faux fur caps available for $39 on ebay.

 Fur Color: Not all rabbits are the same color!
 We realize that "Living History" has more in common with a costume party or a fashion show than it does WWII.
 However, mother nature (God, Yaweh, Allah, Yoda, etc, etc) didn't make all bunny rabbits the same color.
-The hides we get come in a random mix of browns, grays, white and everything in between.
+The hides we get come in a random mix of browns and grays and everything in between.
 We cannot possibly offer a choice of hats in every color and every size.

 My recommendation is this- if the color is a big deal, call your order in and ask Nick or Gina to see what we have in your size.
 We are only making about half a dozen of each size- we won't have crates of bunny hats to choose from.
 Or, conversely, you may request "anything except white", etc, etc..That said, everyone who has seen them, liked the ones with white best due to the contrasts so go figure...